 A Forensic Mechanic is a highly trained and experienced Automotive Technician or "Mechanic" who is tasked with determining the cause and origin of a failed vehicle component.
 He must also be able to determine if and how this failure attributed to an accident, loss, injury or a fatality.
 After analysis, the Forensic Mechanic must explain his findings through either an oral or written report and be prepared to give testimony and defend his position in a deposition or trial.

 Mechanical Failure & Vehicular Defect are the number one causational claim in traffic accidents.
 "Defective" or "Inoperable" Brakes lead the list of these claims.
 While a vehicle's braking system is one of the most dependable and safety redundant systems in the modern vehicle today, failure can occur.
 Whether the failure is a consequence of poor maintenance, manufacturer defect or a road hazard, the identification of such must be made and more importantly, it must be proven.
 This requires thorough examination, documentation and analysis to identify the cause and origin of a defect or failure.

 - Can an Automotive Mechanic be used as an expert?

 Yes.
 While many automotive mechanics in the field have sufficient experience to qualify as a court expert, very few have testimonial experience or experience generating a comprehensive report.
 And almost none have over thirty years of accident reconstruction experience to compliment their opinions.

 - Can a Mechanical Engineer be used as an expert?

 Yes.
-Sometimes engineers are used to determine cause of a failure but their reports and testimony tend to be “scholastic” and overly technical and are almost never based on experience and training as a Mechanic or Accident Reconstructionist.
+Sometimes engineers are used to determine the cause of a failure but their reports and testimony tend to be “scholastic” and overly technical and are almost never based on experience and training as a Mechanic or Accident Reconstructionist.